asa-grace/run-buddy/README.md

+# Run Buddy

 ## Purpose
-A website that offers fitness training services.
+A website that offers fitness training services, to improve the lives and well-being of clients

 ## Built with
 *HTML